 Most parents want to raise children who will be healthy and well-balanced physically, emotionally, intellectually and socially.
 But do we ever stop to think about a child’s spiritual development and how parents can help it grow?

-This new adventure from Care for the Family will look to encourage, support and equip parents to nurture their child spiritually at home.
+This new initiative from Care for the Family looks to encourage, support and equip parents to nurture their child spiritually at home.
 We aim to raise awareness of the influence parents have in helping children’s faith develop, and show ways in which faith can be brought into everyday life.
 And it’s never too early to start!
 The earlier parents become aware of the key role God has given them in developing spirituality in their children, the easier this is to integrate into everyday life.

 Recent statistics show that just 50% of children with Christian parents will grow up to have a personal faith of their own as adults.
 We know that there are no guarantees, but we hope that by encouraging parents about the ways in which they are already laying the foundations of faith, we will also be able to equip them to be more intentional about nurturing their children spiritually.